ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 The three most important arguments are `--model_path` where you have to specify the path of the model to load, `--tensors` that lets you specify a list of tensor names in the TensorFlow graph that contain the weights you want to collect, and finally `--output_directory` that lets you specify where the NPY files (one for each tensor name specified) will be saved.

-In order to figure out the names fo the tensors containing the weights you want to collect, the best way is to inspect the graph of the model with TensorBoard.
+In order to figure out the names of the tensors containing the weights you want to collect, the best way is to inspect the graph of the model with TensorBoard.

 ```
 tensorboard --logdir /path/to/model/log